nova-rey/Firestick-minder/README.md

 Environment variables override values in `config.yml`.
 If an env var is not provided, the value falls back to YAML.
 Env-only setups are fully supported.

+> Note: The Docker image bundles the `config.py` loader module.
+If you prefer
+> to configure Firestick-Minder entirely via environment variables, you can
+> leave `FIRESTICK_MINDER_CONFIG` unset and the daemon will start without a
+> YAML file.

 ### Global Variables

 | Variable               | Description                                      |